Vincent Esch

 Vincent Jerome Esch, CVO, FRIBA (20 July 1876 – 9 December 1950) was a British architect who worked in India.
-He is regarded as a pioneer of the Indo-Sarcenic architectural style, which developed during the British rule in the Indian subcontinent.
+He is regarded as a pioneer of the Indo-Saracenic architectural style, which developed during the British rule in the Indian subcontinent.

-Born in London, he moved to India in 1898, and was appointed assistant engineer on the Bengal Nagpur Railway before setting himself up as an architect in Calcutta.
-He was later appointed as the assistant to William Emerson, who had been chosen to design the monumental Victoria Memorial Hall in Calcutta.
-Esch was given the role of Superintending Architect and made major contributions to the design of the building.
+Born in London, he moved to India in 1898, and was appointed assistant engineer on the Bengal Nagpur Railway before setting himself up as an architect in Calcutta..

 In 1914, he was invited to Hyderabad by the Nizam, to design some major public buildings.
 He designed the Kacheguda railway station, the High Court, the City College, and the Osmania General Hospital in Hyderabad.
 He was in Hyderabad until 1921, then returned to Calcutta.
 He later returned to England, and died in 1950.

 Early life and background

 He was born the son of C.A.
 Bernard Esch, a merchant banker of Blackheath, London and educated at Mount St Mary's College.
 He then trained as an architect in London.